khanhdang/homepage/about.md

 ## Research Interests

-Current and previous projects can be found in the <research.html research page>.
+Current and previous projects can be found in the [research](/research) page.

 - System-on-Chips (SoCs)
 - Network-on-Chips (NoCs)